 Beginning at the confluence of the Missouri and Heart Rivers, the trail loops the campground by running along the rivers and next to the old Northern Pacific Railroad line.
 The trail is named in honor of Mato-tope (Four Bears).
 He grew up in On-a-Slant and was the son of Chief Good Boy.
 Mato-tope was the second Mandan Chief named Four Bears.

-• A PDF Map of the trails is available here.
+- A PDF Map of the trails is available here.

-• All North Dakota State Park and Recreation Area maps are available free on Avenza maps, download the free App here.
+- All North Dakota State Park and Recreation Area trail information is available on the OuterSpatial App.

-• Paper park maps are also available at the park.
+- Paper park maps are also available at the park.

 Upcoming Events